When to Visit Krabi: A Season-by-Season Guide to Thailand's Andaman Coast

 Weather

 Dry, warm, and about as perfect as tropical weather gets.
 Temperatures sit between 27-33°C with low humidity by Thai standards.
-The Andaman Sea is flat calm, visibility underwater hits 20+ meters, and the sunsets are nuclear orange.
+The Andaman Sea is flat calm, visibility underwater hits 20+ meters, and the sunsets burn a nuclear orange.

 What's Happening